hsk86/compress_the_spire/README.md

 If you want to run this yourself, you will almost certainly need to run some pre-processing of the raw data.

 1. A couple of corrupted logs need to be fixed, otherwise it can mess with your processing (schema-on-read engines such as Spark/Presto is especially sensitive to this).
-See `Known Corrupted Logs` section for details.
+See `Clean-up Corrupted Logs` section for details.
 2. Logs will present numbers in integer format (e.g. 5) in some logs, but in double format (e.g. 5.0) in others.
-This will create inconsistencies in your parquet schemas which can cause many systems to chuck a fit.
+This will create inconsistencies in your parquet schemas which may also cause problems.

 ## Instructions